wasmCloud/wasmcloud.com/docs/ecosystem/wadm/model.md

 While OAM allows us to define any component in a specification, there are only a few components with which wadm is concerned:

-- `component` - represents a specification of an component
+- `component` - represents a specification of a component
 - `capability` - represents a specification of a capability provider

 Within the `components` field of a specification, you define an application component as follows: